PawelGozdz/Project-21-Investors/HOW_TO.md

 #### Dependencies

-* Webpack and webpack dev server: Install them with `yarn global add webpack webpack-dev-server`
+* Webpack and webpack dev server: Install them with `npm install  webpack webpack-dev-server`

 #### Branches
 * `master` main branch, used for production.